Water Tank Level Indicator Circuit Diagram

 * As the circuit was battery operated a low current consumption was obviously welcomed

 The very small remote unit is placed near the tank and measures the water level in three ranges by means of two steel rods.
-Each range will cover one third of the tank capacity:
+Given the unit’s close proximity to the water tank and pipes, the sealant used to bond the sensor to the tank head needed to have waterproof and weatherproof properties.
+Which is why, a silicone or mastic product of premium quality was the choice of sealant here.
+Each range of the water level indicator will cover one third of the tank capacity:

 * Almost empty – signaled by means of a red LED (D3) in the control unit display